Bruno Ribeiro: Port Vale manager resigns after Walsall defeat

 But the Portuguese said the "project" was not working and he felt he had "let the club down".

-"It is with a heavy heart that I tender my resignation," Ribeiro told the club website.
+"It is with a heavy heart that I tender my resignation," said Ribeiro.

-Vale managed just seven wins and only scored 26 goals in their 23 league matches since Ribeiro succeeded Rob Page as boss.
+Vale managed just seven wins and only scored 26 goals in 23 league matches under Ribeiro, who succeeded Northampton-bound Rob Page as boss.

 Chairman Norman Smurthwaite added: "Sadly the project that we undertook is not working and that is demonstrated by Monday's result.